Cheapest Gusto plan in 2026

 Walk through these four questions in order.
 The first one that hits no means Gusto Simple is not the cheapest answer for your business.

-4. Do you value polished employee onboarding and a self-serve portal?
-If yes, Gusto Simple is genuinely worth the small premium.
-If you are willing to trade UX for $156 a year saved, Patriot Full Service is the cheaper answer.
+- Do you value polished employee onboarding and a self-serve portal?
+If yes, Gusto Simple is genuinely worth the premium.
+If you are willing to trade UX for about $204 a year saved at five employees, Patriot Full Service is the cheaper answer.

 Four yeses means Gusto Simple is the cheapest answer for your business.
 Any no points you at a specific cheaper alternative.